Fiber Photometry Solutions

 - Invasive chronic implant

-In addition to data acquisition console, Basic setup for fiber photometry consists of LED light source(s) that can provide microWatts (µW) of fluorescence excitation light and a photo-detector(s) sensitive to picoWatts (pW) of fluorescence emission, all packaged within compact Fluorescence Mini Cube (FMC) with appropriate spectral filtering of excitation and emission light and connectorized to a low auto-fluorescence fiber-optic patch cord and fiber-optic rotary joint followed with a chronically implanted fiber-optic cannula.
+In addition to the data acquisition console, Basic setup for fiber photometry consists of the LED light source(s) that can provide microWatts (µW) of fluorescence excitation light and a photo-detector(s) sensitive to picoWatts (pW) of fluorescence emission, all packaged within compact Fluorescence Mini Cube (FMC) with appropriate spectral filtering of excitation and emission light and connectorized to a low auto-fluorescence fiber-optic patch cord and fiber-optic rotary joint followed with a chronically implanted fiber-optic cannula.

-All our fiber photometry solutions can be combined with other techniques as optogenetics, electrophysiology and miniaturized fluorescence microscopy.
+All our fiber photometry solutions can be combined with other techniques as optogenetics, electrophysiology, and miniaturized fluorescence microscopy.

-|Comparison Table for Fiber Photometry systems|
+|Comparison Table for Fiber Photometry systems

 |Number of sites